 Snark-to-Snark Combat: In the TOS version of "I, Robot", the exchanges between Thurman Cutler (Adam Link's attorney) and Judson Ellis (a cynical reporter covering the robot's murder trial) fall into this.

 Stock Footage: Used from time to time in the original series.
 Some spaceship shots come from earlier science fiction films and series.
-"The Premonition" starts with footage of an actual X-15 flight; it also includes scenes of a coyote chasing a rabbit through the desert, which were taken from Mutual of Omaha's Wild Kingdom.
+"The Premonition" starts with footage of an actual X-15 flight; it also includes scenes of a coyote chasing a rabbit through the desert and a hawk attacking its prey, which were taken from Mutual of Omaha's Wild Kingdom.

 Stop Motion: Used to animate the aliens in "The Zanti Misfits" and "Counterweight".

 "What Now?"
 Ending: "It Crawled Out of the Woodwork".
 The deadly energy monster is confined again, but as a policeman notes, "It's under control—for the moment".
 No one knows how (or if) it can be destroyed, or how else to deal with it.